1996 William J. Beaty

 [Hey^2!!!
 I just found that Oliver Lodge was building mechanical analogies for Maxwell's descriptions of EM fields and circuits... and for an 1880 lecture he built a capacitor hydraulic analogy consisting of a water-filled globe containing a smaller water-filled balloon.]

 Extra notes:Capacitors store just as much charge as coils do!
-Both capacitors and inductors are devices for storing electromagnetic energy.
+In both devices the total amount of charge stays constant.
+Both capacitors and inductors are components for storing electromagnetic energy.
 They're two sides of the same EM phenomenon: a coil stores energy in a volume containing a magnetic field, while a capacitor does something similar with electric fields.
 Coils are "discharged" by interrupting a large current and collapsing the b-field, while capactors are discharged by shorting-out a large voltage and collapsing the e-field.
 Neither stores any "electricity" (unless by the word 'electricity' you mean magnetic field?)
-Of course you can set a coil atop an insulating platform, then use a VandeGraaff generator to give it a large net-charge!
-You can do the same with a capacitor. :)
+Of course you can place a coil atop an insulating platform, then use a VandeGraaff generator to give your coil a large net-charge!
+You can do the same with a capacitor too. :)

 Bill Beaty here again.
-Two points: First, this topic about currents between capacitor plates seems to be about VACUUM CAPACITORS.
-Modern capacitors are quite different, and there exists a large electron current in their dielectric.
-Relative Permittivity can be seen as a ratio between Maxwell's displacement current in the dielectric, versus dielectric polarization current (electron flow.)
-Modern ceramic capacitors' dielectric constant is above 2,000, so the vast majority of the current is carried by electrons in the ferroelectric ceramic.
-The displacement current is insignificant: well below 1%.
-Second: it might help to ask whether, down within any conductor, is there a current BETWEEN the flowing charge carriers?
-If there is, then there's certainly a current between the carrier-filled plates of any capacitor.
+Two points: First, the heated topic about dielectric being an insulator, and currents being impossible between capacitor plates ...seems to be about VACUUM CAPACITORS, not capacitors in general.
+Modern capacitors are quite different, and inside their dielectric is a large electron current.
+They aren't vacuum capacitors.
+Relative Permittivity can be seen as a ratio between the small Maxwell's displacement current in the dielectric, versus the larger dielectric polarization current (electron flow.)
+The dielectric constant in modern ceramic capacitors is above 2,000, so the vast majority of the current is from moving electrons in the ferroelectric ceramic.
+That's a genuine charge flow.
+The Maxwell displacement current is insignificant: well below 1%.
+Second: it might help to ask whether, down at the micro level within any conductor, is there any current BETWEEN the charge carriers?
+If there is, then there's certainly a current between the carrier-filled plates of a vacuum capacitor.
 Or said differently: if we have a current-sensor, and a charged particle approaches and passes it, does our sensor indicate an extremely brief pulse, where the pulse-width is associated with the diameter of the charged particle?
-Or, does our sensor see each moving particle as being "fuzzy," where the measured current extends forwards and back from the particle location?
-A clamp-on inductive sensor (Rogowski coil) doesn't detect charges or their motions, instead it detects changing flux- linkage.
-A clamp-on sensor would report that the current exists between the flowing charges, and not just on the particles' surfaces where the charge actually resides.
-A clamp-on sensor would 'see' currents in the capacitor's dielectric.
+Or instead does our sensor see each moving particle as being large and "fuzzy," where the measured current is in the fields surrounding each particle, and the current extends forwards and back from the particle location?
+A clamp-on inductive sensor (Rogowski coil) doesn't detect charges or their motions, instead it detects changing flux-linkage.
+A clamp-on sensor would report that a charged particle is indeed large and fuzzy, and the current exists in the empty spaces between the flowing charges.
+Current is not just on the particles' surfaces where the charge actually resides.
+So, a clamp-on sensor would 'see' currents in the capacitor's empty gap.
 Two points?
-Third (I lied!), suppose we construct a capacitor where the dielectric is like a long rod: much thicker than the diameter of the capacitor plates.
-Use a long narrow lead-zirconate-titanate PZT rod with capacitor plates attached to its circular ends.
+Third point (I lied!), suppose we construct a capacitor where the dielectric takes the form of a long rod: much thicker than the diameter of the capacitor plates.
+Use a long narrow lead-zirconate- titanate PZT rod with capacitor plates attached to its circular ends.
 Now apply some 27MHz amperes.
 Do you insist that the current within the rod is zero?
 Really?
 It's not.
 Suppose we obtain a coil-shaped spiral rod of PZT.
 A "ferroelectric coil."
-If we apply some RF amperes, we'll certainly detect a strong magnetic field surrounding the rod.
-If the current is supposedly zero within the capacitor dielectrics, how can we explain this?
+If we apply some RF amperes through this spiralled capacitor, we'll certainly detect a strong magnetic field surrounding the device.
+If the current is supposedly zero within all capacitor dielectrics as some people angrily insist, how can we explain this?